Thermal Performance | Lockwood Homes

 Thermal Performance

-Lockwood’s solid timber building system offers advantages in thermal comfort and control, indoor air quality, heating and cooling efficiency.
-Our exterior walls are comprised of a tight sandwich of solid timber and insulation which exceeds requirements under the current building code.
-Timber itself is a natural insulator and minimal connections between internal and external elements delivers even better heat retention, especially when compared to conventional building systems.
+Lockwood’s solid timber building system offers advantages in thermal comfort and control, indoor air quality, and heating and cooling efficiency.
+Our exterior walls comprise a tight sandwich of solid timber and insulation that exceeds requirements under the current building code.
+Timber is a natural insulator, and minimal connections between internal and external elements deliver even better heat retention, especially when compared to conventional building systems.

-A well-insulated home will provide comfort all year round, and cost less to heat and cool.
+A well-insulated home will provide comfort year-round, and cost less to heat and cool.
 Insulation also helps to reduce noise levels and condensation.
 In addition to being more comfortable to live in, a well-insulated home requires less energy to heat, has less mould and mildew, and is less likely to attract dust mites, which aggravate allergies.

-New construction and modifications to existing dwellings are required by the Building Code to include insulation that meets or exceeds minimal standards.
+The Building Code requires new buildings and modifications to existing dwellings to include insulation that meets or exceeds minimal standards.
 The Building Code also specifies insulation measures to reduce interior condensation.
 Utilising thermal breaks is part of this, especially when using steel framing and in aluminium joinery.

 New Zealand homes need to have enough insulation for their location to be considered fit for purpose.
 Currently, the New Zealand Building Code requires exterior walls to have an R-Value of R2.0.
+A recent study by BRANZ has found that in conventionally framed homes, thermal bridging through the framed walls severely impacts thermal performance.
+Framed timber walls need a minimum of R2.8 insulation installed to meet the R2.0 insulation requirements.
 The R-Value of a Lockwood wall is consistently R2.1.
-Unlike a conventionally framed home, there are no gaps due to plumbing or poorly installed insulation where heat can escape.
+Unlike a conventionally framed home, no gaps exist due to plumbing or poorly installed insulation where heat can escape.

 Click here to see how this works